Scalified/gradle-sourcegen-plugin/README.md

 After applying the plugin, the following takes place:

+1. JavaPlugin applied if not yet applied
+2. IdeaPlugin applied if not yet applied
-1. A directory, specified in the `sourcegen.location` property (`src/main/generated` by default) created (if missing)
+3. A directory, specified in the `sourcegen.location` property (`src/main/generated` by default) created (if missing)
-2. The created directory is configured:
+4. The created directory is configured:
    * as an output for annotation processor generated sources
    * for clean up during `clean` task
    * as marked generated sources root in IntelliJ IDEA (only if it is resided within `src/main`)